-Other bodies authorised by KAS: There are also secondary providers of information used to compile official statistics in Kosovo.
+Other bodies authorized by KAS: There are other providers of administrative data used to compile official statistics in Kosovo.
 The Ministry of Education and Science is responsible to register the number of schools, students and teachers at all education levels.
 Ministry of Health and Public Health Institute are responsible to register health institutions, patients, doctors and illnesses, the Ministry of Labour and Social Welfare is in charge of providing information on the number of jobseekers, the number of services they provide, unemployment benefits, subsidies for the family in need.
 The Ministry of Agriculture, Forestry and Rural Development is tasked to provide administrative data, such as: subsidies to farmers and other administrative data.
-The Ministry of Economy and Environment has been tasked to draft the Energy Balance, according to the EU requirements, as well as to collect data on natural resources in Kosovo and on biodiversity, the Ministry of Trade and Industry, namely KBRA, provides administrative data on registered businesses.
+The Ministry of Economy and Environment has been tasked to draft the Energy Balance, according to the EU requirements, as well as to collect data on natural resources in Kosovo and on biodiversity, the Ministry of Trade and Industry, namely KBRA, provides administrative data, vehicle registration, work permits for foreigners, etc. The relevant Ministry of environment and spatial planning is responsible for property records.
+The relevant ministry for employment policies keeps track of jobseekers.
+There are a number of other institutions that generate, process and publish various administrative data.

 All these data, in certain periods, are used by KAS to inform the public about the situation in these respective areas.
 However, KAS tries to combine this information with other sources coming from the conducted surveys.